 - Only 256GB RAM capacityrnLack of product informationrnMay not work as intended

-Another LGA 2011 dual-socket motherboard for Xeon v3 and v4 CPUs, but this product is a bit different than ASUS’ product.
+Another LGA 2011 dual-socket motherboard for Xeon v3 and v4 processors, however, this item is slightly distinct from ASUS’ product.

 This weirdly named X99 motherboard is a “new” product.
 Independent/unknown brands take these old platforms and repurpose them for server/workstation use.
 In this case, they’ve scrapped two (or more) one-CPU X99 motherboards and made it into a dual-socket mobo.